 Samsung has been dominating the tech industry for quite a while now.
-And one of the greatest focuses of Samsung is their cutting-edge TV.
+And one of the greatest focuses of Samsung is its cutting-edge TV.
 As one of the leading companies in the tech industry, they are responsible for making a new model of TV every year.

 Why is your Samsung TV Dark and What is the Solution?

-1. Picture mode
+3. Picture mode

 One of the main reasons your Samsung TV might look so dark is due to the picture mode.
 Not all picture mode is the same or has the same purpose.
 So, you have to find the right model to get the best TV experience.